 13/ Best Theme

 I am giving this to Buffy.
 I like the Xena theme it has a real raw, emotional, tribal quality to it which suits the character brilliantly.
-Buffy’s theme however is much more iconic and it has a real head banging quality to it that I love so yeah Buffy wins this round.
+Buffy’s theme however is much more iconic and it has a real head banging quality to it that I love.

 Xena 6/ Buffy 7

 Buffy is the better series in this bloggers opinion.
 I do prefer the character of Xena to Buffy, but overall as a series Buffy trumps Xena for me.
-But that’s just my opinion tell me what do you think?
+That’s just my opinion however.
+Tell me what do you think?